luskry/aptardi/README.md

 4. Python3 (v.3.7.7 or newer)

-5. Besides the standard Python3 libraries, the following libraries (listed version or newer):
+5. The following Python3 libraries (listed version or newer), in addition to the standard Python3 libraries:

 	tensorflow==2.0.1\
 	numpy==1.18.1\